Financial solutions

 Reserve and solvency relief

 Tailored concepts: Hannover Re has developed a range of tailored reserve relief and solvency relief structures.
-Both help clients to improve their solvency position and to free up capital, which then can be redeployed into more remunerative investments or returned to shareholders, thereby often increasing the return of capital.
+Both help clients to improve their solvency position and free up capital, which then can be redeployed into more remunerative investments or returned to shareholders, thereby often increasing the return on capital.

 Reserving and solvency requirements can tie up significant amounts of a life and health insurer’s financial resources.
 This can limit its ability to pursue business opportunities – in particular, to achieve organic growth – and suppress the return on capital.